autotelik/datashift_journey/README.md

 ### SQL Data Collector

-An optional SQL based Collector is provided, which collects data in a database row, one per step, as a generic key/value/type store.
-The usage within the forms and views is detailed further below.
+An optional SQL based Collector is provided, which collects data as a field name/value pair, one database row per question.

 To setup this model as your main JourneyPlan model, copy over relevant migrations etc, simply run the installer